TIY-Austin-Front-End-Engineering/Curriculum/day-31/README.md

 })
 ```

 > The `$stateProvider` is the service that we use to define our routes.
 We can call the `state` method on the `$stateProvider` to add that particular route.
 The `state` method takes two arguments, a name (eg `'home'`) and a configuration object.
 The name is how we can reference the route later in our code.
 The configuration object specifies the url that this route is associated with, the template to use, and the controller that controls the partocular route.
+Notice how the templateUrl is pointing to the `templates` directory that we created earlier.

 ```js
 .state('resume', {